 MCC renews its response to Cyclone Freddy’s destruction in Malawi

-The Mulanje district was hit particularly hard by Cyclone Freddy.
+The Mulanje District was hit particularly hard by Cyclone Freddy.
 The four-day storm brought devastating rain, floods and mudslides in March, killing more than 1,400 people and displacing nearly 500,000.
 Infrastructure like roads, healthcare facilities, farms and schools were heavily damaged, severely affecting the livelihoods of those who were able to remain and making it hard for relief to be delivered.

 All of the people MCC is supporting lost their homes to the deluge, with more than half seeing their crops or livestock entirely wiped out, leaving nothing to harvest and nothing to provide any income for the next year.
-MCC Zambia and Malawi Representative Eldon Wagler says the collaboration between MCC, local BIC churches and staff of the BIC’s relief and development arm, Compassion and Development Services (CODES), has had a significant benefit to the people of the Mulanje district.
+MCC Zambia and Malawi Representative Eldon Wagler says the collaboration between MCC, local BIC churches and staff of Malawi BIC’s relief and development arm, Compassion and Development Services (CODES), has had a significant benefit to the people of the Mulanje district.

 “Often it is very difficult to get to an area that’s just experienced a disaster, but within a week of Cyclone Freddy making landfall, MCC and BIC-CODES personnel were present in Mulanje,” says Wagler.
 “Their intimate knowledge of the area and the people, combined with their experience in relief situations, enabled MCC-funded relief supplies to reach those who’d been affected as quickly as possible.”